SunnyCloudYang/DormScoreRegister/README.md

 7. No matter how you choose the score, the advice will be generated automatically with no extra operation.
 8. **Click the `Save` button** to save and move to the next room. (`Next Room` button will be disabled as the prior version, though I have no idea why)

+## Update

+1. If you installed the extension with Git, just `git pull` to update.
+2. If you installed the extension with zip file, delete the old extension and reinstall the latest version.
+3. If you installed the extension in Firefox, click the `Update` button on the extension management page, and complete the update.
+(Or just delete the extension and reinstall the latest version)

 ## Known Issues

 - [ ] Sometimes the extension will be not able to choose "Entry Score by Room", so you have to refresh the page to make it work.